Workflow automation how it can offer great benefits to your business.

 Forks in the flow allow you to choose between variants of the same process – for example, ensuring that you perform extra security checks for certain sensitive positions.
 Each process in the sequence will need to be completed before the workflow can be considered to be complete, ensuring no steps are missed out or skipped.

 Workflows can belong to a single employee, or be completed by multiple personnel or teams across the organisation.
 Where multiple people are involved each task can be signed off ensuring that an audit trail is completed should a problem arise in the future.
+Total accountability.

 Sometimes processes need to be followed up with further action a set amount of time in the future.
 This too can be written into the workflow, and workers alerted when further action is due.
 This can significantly improve performance in areas such as sales, where reps can be reminded to make contact with leads after a set amount of time has elapsed.

 Overdue tasks can also be flagged up, so you can be confident that all processes are being completed, and that none are overlooked through being overdue.
+Thus resulting in improved productivity.

 Many traditional metrics of productivity are poor indicators of true performance, but workflow automation allow you to mine the data for a better picture of how well teams are functioning.
 Workflows in progress, but with many overdue tasks, could indicate that a team or member of staff needs extra support and can be flagged for further investigation.